Yeregorix/AutoPickup/README.md

 ## Developers

-AutoPickup requires Java 8 and Gradle 7 to build.
+AutoPickup requires Java 17 to build.

-Tasks:
+Commands:

-- `shadowJar` constructs a jar that includes all its dependencies.
+- `./gradlew shadowJar` constructs a jar that includes all its dependencies.
-- `setupVanillaServer` setups a vanilla server in directory `run/vanilla`.
+- `./gradlew setupVanillaServer` setups a vanilla server in directory `run/vanilla`.
-- `setupForgeServer` setups a Forge server in directory `run/forge`.
+- `./gradlew setupForgeServer` setups a Forge server in directory `run/forge`.